gqmaguirejr/Canvas-tools/README.md

 ### Output
 outputs grading scale that was created (if the verbose flag is set)

+### Note
-Note: If you have assigned grades previously using another grading scale - adding a new one can render all previoous grades incorrect - as the process of assigning scores to teacher is not stable if there is a change in the number or list of teachers.
+If you have assigned grades previously using another grading scale - adding a new one can render all previoous grades incorrect - as the process of assigning scores to teacher is not stable if there is a change in the number or list of teachers.

 ### Example
 ```bash